 4 – Petunias

 Fragrant and beautiful, petunias come in a wide variety of colors and are a welcome addition to any landscape.
-They’re perfect for planting in containers, window boxes, or along your paver pathway to highlight your outdoor flooring.
+They’re perfect for planting in containers, window boxes, or your paver pathway to highlight your outdoor flooring.

 5 – Chrysanthemums